-Early exit polls boost right-winger hopes of first-round win
+Brazil exit polls point to wave of support for right-winger

 “If God is willing, we’ll settle this today,” he told reporters.
 “We are on an upward trajectory and are confident that the Brazilian people want to distance themselves from socialism.”

-An exit poll also showed one of Bolsonaro’s closest aides, former police major Olimpio Gomes, scoring a surprise win in the Senate race in Sao Paulo state, surging past his recent polling.
+An exit poll also showed one of Bolsonaro’s closest aides, former police Major Olimpio Gomes, scoring a surprise win in the Senate race in Sao Paulo state.
 In Minas Gerais state, exit polls showed another Bolsonaro ally scoring an upset victory in the governor’s race.

-Bolsonaro is riding a wave of anger at the establishment over one of the world’s largest political graft schemes and rising crime in the country with most murders in the world.
-His supporters blame all that on the PT, which ruled Brazil for 13 of the past 15 years, along with reckless economic policies that contributed to Brazil’s worst recession in a generation.
+Bolsonaro is riding a wave of anger at the establishment over one of the world’s largest political graft schemes and rising crime in the country with the most murders in the world.
+His supporters blame the PT, which ruled Brazil for 13 of the past 15 years, along with reckless economic policies that contributed to Brazil’s worst recession in a generation.

 Still, Brazil is split over the danger to democracy posed by Bolsonaro, a long-time congressman who advocates for torture and police violence, praises the country’s 1964-85 military regime and suggested that opponents could only win the race through fraud, although he now vows to respect the electoral process.